phanker/tweet-dapp/README.md

 # Tweet-dapp
+## PROJECT DESCRIPTION
 The tweet-dapp is a totally decentralized app.We can post our tweets via it and our tweets will store in the blockchain of Etheruem.We can modify personal information via the tweet-dapp,of course the tweet-dapp use IPFS storing personal information.
 The tweet-dapp is an earlier version.There are also many functionalities I need to complete for it.
 The source code of tweet-dapp is in my GitHub.

 ✅ Utilized the React to implement the function of the front end.
 ✅ Used the programming language Solidity with Ethereum platform to implement smart contracts.